matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### API.$pluginName.$methodName.end
 _Defined in [Piwik/API/Proxy](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php) in line [231](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php#L231)_

-This event exists for convenience and is triggered immediately before the [API.Request.dispatch.end](#apirequestdispatchend) event.
+This event exists for convenience and is triggered immediately before the {@hook API.Request.dispatch.end} event.
 It can be used to modify the output of a single API method.
-This is also possible with the [API.Request.dispatch.end](#apirequestdispatchend) event, however that event requires event handlers check if the plugin name and method name are correct before modifying the output.
+This is also possible with the {@hook API.Request.dispatch.end} event, however that event requires event handlers check if the plugin name and method name are correct before modifying the output.

 Callback Signature: